bhuvanesh-kp/llama3_utilization/README.md

 RetrivalQA has been performed from a wikepedia article on LLM(Large Language Model) , the task has been performed using "microsoft/Phi-3-mini-4k-instruct" from huggingface.
 The model was too big to work under GPU requirements so Quantization has been performed to reduce the weights of parameter to easily be load into GPU.
 The produre for quantization is here: https://huggingface.co/docs/transformers/main/en/quantization/bitsandbytes?bnb=8-bit#offloading

+Task-4:
+English to Spanish translation AI Model using ChatGroq